Student Academia Hub

 Did you miss out on a university offer?
 Changed your mind about your course?
-Don’t worry—UCAS Clearing 2025 is your second chance to secure a university place and kick-start your student journey this autumn.
+Don’t worry — UCAS Clearing 2026 is another opportunity to secure a university place and start your studies this academic year.

-Clearing in the UK 2025: Everything you need to know
+Clearing in the UK 2026: everything you need to know

 Who can use Clearing?